Asiya-Ismail/StrokePrediction-DVAE26/README.md

 ### Data Source
 - The dataset is used in this project is sourced from the Stroke Prediction Kaggle dataset.

-### Challenges Faces and Measures Taken for Data Integrity
+### Challenges Faced and Measures Taken for Data Integrity
-- There was 201 missing values in BMI.
+- There were 201 missing values in BMI.
-- Found outliers in BMI and Average Glucose Levels but could not remove since it would affect the models ability to predict well.
-I fixed this by using scaling and models noy sensitive to outliers like Random Forest.
+- Outliers in BMI and Average Glucose Levels were identified but retained to preserve the model's predictive performance.
+I fixed this by using scaling and robust models like Random Forest, which are less affected by outliers, were used..
-- The dataset contained more people with no stroke than with stroked, I solved this using SMOTE to make the two categories balanced.
+- The dataset contained more people with no stroke than with stroke, I solved this using SMOTE to make the two categories balanced.
 - BMI also was found to have 972 null values, this was corrected using KNNImputer which fills missing values by using the K-Nearest Neighbors algorithm.
 - Random Forest Model performance was improved by fine-tuning hyperparameters.